zalando/zalando-howto-open-source/README.md

     - clarifies if it's still in early development/a prototype
 - you respond promptly (within 72 hours) to PRs, issues, and queries

-####If Your Project Is Not Useful Beyond Zalando (Yet)
-If a project is in very early-stage development, dependent on our systems, built primarily for Zalando use, “experimental,” ”maybe useful to others someday,” or created for Hack Week, it’s not suitable for the main org repo—yet.
-The Guild will place your project in our "Zincubator" organization, so that your code remains public.
-Or, you can:

-- keep the project on your personal GitHub account.
-This makes sense if it isn’t tied to Zalando development.
+####Open-Source, But Not "Truly Open Source"
+Projects that aren't "truly open source":
+- are dependent on our systems
+- are “experimental”/”maybe useful to others someday,” but you're not working on it (a Hack Week project, or something you've lost interest in)
+- lacking meaningful documentation (a README), and you're not working on any

+These are currently not suitable for the main org repo.
+Place them on our "Zincubator" page, not on our main repository.
+The Guild reserves the right to relocate such projects to the Zincubator on your behalf.

-- maintain the project as a private repo on GitHub Enterprise.
-We don't recommend this option, as projects here will be much less likely to reflect “open source first” values, lose visibility, and possibly disappear into the ether.
+You can also maintain the project as a private repo on GitHub Enterprise.
+We don't recommend this option, as projects here will be much less likely to reflect “open source first” values, will lose visibility, and will likely be forgotten.
      - Is it possible to transfer GitHub issues from one project to the other?
 No.
      - Is it possible to transfer the ownership of a Github repo to someone else?
 Yes.